Aileen Allen: Swimming and diving highlights

-In 1913, Allen was one of the founding members of an all-woman swimming club at the Bimini Baths in Los Angeles, California, which was formed in response to strict dress codes imposed by other clubs.
+Allen and her husband moved from Washington D.C. to California where she began competing as a competitive swimmer and diver.
+In 1913, she was one of the founding members of an all-woman swimming club at the Bimini Baths in Los Angeles, California, which was formed in response to strict dress codes imposed by other clubs.
 She was later elected captain of the club.